 As committed design thinkers, the team began by observing users, specifically the healthcare workers in Nepal responsible for treating premature and LBW babies.
 They learned that incubators were actually plentiful in the cities, and that problematic births were most likely to begin in rural villages, with the vast majority of babies dying en route to hospitals because caregivers were unable to regulate their body temperatures.
 Reframing their mission, Linus and his team gathered information directly from the rural villages as well as knowledge related to body temperature regulation.
 A burst of rapid prototyping followed.

 The Stanford d.
 School team invented the Embrace Infant Warmer — the product, resembling a mini sleeping bag, was an ultra-low-cost, portable and electricity-free way to insulate a child against the cold.
 The warmer boasted a heating pad that would be readied with boiling water.
 Once prepared it would maintain the perfect body temperature for a baby for up to four hours.
 Further interpreting that a Celsius temperature reading might confuse or worry the user, the product’s temperature gauge was replaced with a simple happy face that would indicate the bag had reached the ideal heat, and sad-face when the pad needed reboiling.

 Since its development, the Embrace Infant Warmer has been used to aid over 300,000 LBW and premature babies in over 20 countries around the globe.
 Further, the Embrace team has gone on to develop a range of other low-cost products aimed at benefiting vulnerable populations in the developing world.
-Their innovative, human-centered products — fueled by Human-Centered Thinking — have led to numerous accolades including the Economist Innovation Award as well as the Schwab Foundation’s Global Social Entrepreneur of the Year Award.
+Their innovative, human-centered products — fueled by human centered design — have led to numerous accolades including the Economist Innovation Award as well as the Schwab Foundation’s Global Social Entrepreneur of the Year Award.